Bicycle Advocacy: What you can do

 Don’t know what Bicycling Monterey is about?
 Here’s a summary:

-Bicycling Monterey serves as an information hub for bicycling in Monterey County, with over 300 posts and 65 webpages of info.
+Bicycling Monterey serves as an information hub for bicycling in Monterey County, with over 450 posts and web pages of info.
 Who is the site for?

 It is for locals and visitors, from Carmel to Castroville, those whose presence expands our perspectives and those in our community who require help at this time.
 It includes serious cycling and cycling chic fun.
-It is for teen girls and boys, children starting out, and elders too–like the man at the end of this post
+It is for teen girls and boys, children starting out, differently abled people who bike (guest posts needed!), and elders too.

 Below, teens in Castroville helping to get the word out about the availability of local bicycling resources.